bruneaug/DShield-SIEM/AddOn/Configure_Arkime.md

 Confirm Arkime is Listening
 $ netstat -an | grep 8005

-## Setup Login Username & Password
+## Setup Arkime Login Username & Password

 Default username is admin and password is training<br>